 We were appointed by the directors on 13 September 2018 to audit the financial statements for the year ended 31 December 2018 and subsequent financial periods.
-The period of total uninterrupted engagement is 4 years, covering the years ended 31 December 2018 to 31 December 2021.
+The period of total uninterrupted engagement is 5 years, covering the years ended 31 December 2018 to 31 December 2022.

+Paraic Joyce

-Paraic Joyce for and on behalf of PricewaterhouseCoopers Chartered Accountants and Statutory Audit Firm Dublin 10 March 2022
+for and on behalf of PricewaterhouseCoopers Chartered Accountants and Statutory Audit Firm Dublin for the financial year ended 31 December 2022